eslavnov/llm-stream-tts/README.md

 2. Change `tts_engine` to `elevenlabs` in your `configuration.json`.
 3. Add ElevenLabs settings to the `configuration.json`.
 Only the `"api_key"` is required, the rest have default values:
 ```
+{
+    "main": {
+      "tts_engine": "elevenlabs",
+      ...
+    },
     "elevenlabs": {
       "api_key": "<your-elevenlabs-api-key>"
     }
+}
 ```
 You can pass additional parameters in your `configuration.json`, see `configuration_examples/configuration_elevenlabs.json` for all supported options.

 ## Usage
 Run the main script with `./start.sh` for Unix-based systems (make sure to run `chmod +x start.sh` first) or `start.bat` for Windows.
+It will start a small API server (at http://0.0.0.0:8888 using the default settings) with the following endpoints:

-This will create an endpoint at `0.0.0.0:8888/play` that accepts your prompt as a parameter.
-When you access this endpoint, it will call your LLM model and stream the response directly into a TTS engine of your choice.
-You can test it by navigating in your browser to `http://<your-host-ip>:<your-port>/play?prompt=Tell+me+a+story+about+home+assistant`.
-You are almost there, the only thing that is left is to create some home assistant automations to start using this service with Home Assistant!
+1. `/play` - Accepts `prompt` as a parameter.
+Example usage: `http://<your-host-ip>:<your-port>/play?prompt=Tell+me+a+story+about+home+assistant`.
+This will call your LLM with the supplied prompt and will return a stream to the audio response generated by your TTS engine.

+You are almost there, the only thing that is left is to create some Home Assistant automations to start using this service with HAVPE devices!

-## Home Assistant integration
+## Exposing the script to HAVPE devices
-You need to create two automations:
+You need to create two Home Assistant automations:
 1. One to trigger the new pipeline from your voice devices
 2. Another one to stop the stream